Wreck of the Bayard, Ocean Harbour, South Georgia

 Pictures Ulf Gustafsson, 2010 - 2011

 The Bayard is a three masted iron hulled sailing ship built in Liverpool in 1864 and wrecked at South Georgia in 1911.
 Towards the end of her life she was being used as a coaling ship for a whaling station.
 On the 6th of June 1911, she broke free from her moorings on the north side of Ocean Harbour on the coaling pier.
-She was blown across the harbour by a northerly gale where she was holed and sank in 3m of water, she remains in almost the exact position and attitude today as the day when she was sunk.
+She was blown across the harbour by a northerly gale where she was holed and sank in 3m of water.

 The wooden decks have rotted away and become colonized by tussock grass, blue-eyed shags nest amongst the tussock grass and can be seen on the deck.

 Photo; copyright Ulf Gustafsson